qatrackplus/qatrackplus/docs/user/service_log/parts.rst

-from there you can click `Edit` or `Details` to edit the part item (adjust inventory numbers, part descriptions etc) or view the details of the part:
+from there you can click `Edit` or `Details` to edit the part item (adjust inventory numbers, part name etc) or view the details of the part:

 .. figure:: images/view_part_details.png